Esterellite

 Esterellite (or Estérellite) is a porphyritic variety of quartz-bearing microdiorite, containing phenocrysts of quartz, zoned andesine, and hornblende only found in the southern part of the Esterel massif, between Agay and Saint-Raphael, France.
 It is a bluish-grey rock, sometimes greenish, dotted with white plagioclase feldspar and amphibiole crystals, forming a thick laccolithic complex near Le Drammont.

 This volcanic rock, also known as the blue porphyry of Estérel, was named by the French geologist Auguste Michel-Levy in 1896.
 The Romans used it as paving materials but also for decorative purposes.
-Today, it is mainly used to make riprap, such as blocks for the dykes of the ports of Saint-Raphaël and Fréjus, railway ballast and road gravel.
+Today, it is mainly used to make riprap, such as blocks for the dikes of the ports of Saint-Raphaël and Fréjus, railway ballast and road gravel.

 Structure and composition

 Esterellite is a porphyritic rock, completely crystalline, containing large phenocrysts (plagioclases, quartz, ferromagnesians), which are very visible to the naked eye, and a matrix of very small microcrystals.
 The overall composition of this rock places it among the slightly alkaline andesites and dacites of the subalkaline igneous magma series, typical of subduction zones.

 The most visible crystals are numerous andesine-type plagioclases, often zoned (because they are more calcic in the centre), but also biotite and hornblende crystals.
 More rarely, a few macrocrystals of quartz (often patchy) or potassium feldspar can be found, but sometimes also augite.